 - (a) Termination of Award to Extent Not Assumed in Corporate Transaction.
 Effective upon the consummation of a Corporate Transaction, all outstanding Awards under the Plan shall terminate.
-However, all such Awards shall not terminate to the extent they are Assumed in connection with the Corporate Transaction. - (b) Acceleration of Award Upon Corporate Transaction.
+However, all such Awards shall not terminate to the extent they are assumed in connection with the Corporate Transaction. - (b) Acceleration of Award Upon Corporate Transaction.
 The Administrator shall have the authority, exercisable either in advance of any actual or anticipated Corporate Transaction or at the time of an actual Corporate Transaction, and exercisable at the time of the grant of an Award under the Plan or any time while an Award remains outstanding, to provide for the full or partial automatic vesting and exercisability of one or more outstanding unvested Awards under the Plan and the release from restrictions on transfer and repurchase or forfeiture rights of such Awards in connection with a Corporate Transaction on such terms and conditions as the Administrator may specify.
+The

-The Administrator also shall have the authority to condition any such Award vesting and exercisability or release from such limitations upon the subsequent termination of the Continuous Service of the Grantee within a specified period following the effective date of the Corporate Transaction.
+Administrator also shall have the authority to condition any such Award vesting and exercisability or release from such limitations upon the subsequent termination of the Continuous Service of the Grantee within a specified period following the effective date of the Corporate Transaction.
 The Administrator may provide that any Awards so vested or released from such limitations in connection with a Corporate Transaction shall remain fully exercisable until the expiration or sooner termination of the Award

 - (c) Effect of Acceleration on Incentive Stock Options.
 Any Incentive Stock Option accelerated under this Section 14 in connection with a Corporate Transaction shall remain exercisable as an Incentive Stock Option under the Code only to the extent the \$100,000 limitation of Section 422(d) of the Code is not exceeded. - 15.
 Effective Date and Term of Plan.
 This Plan was initially adopted by the Board on March 6, 2018 and was approved by the stockholders of the Company on June 11, 2018.
 A subsequent amendment to the Plan was adopted by the Board on April 5, 2019 and was approved by the stockholders of the Company on June 11, 2019.
 The Board approved the current Plan, as amended and restated, on April 7, 2020 and the same was approved by the stockholders of the Company on June 30, 2020.
 The Board approved a subsequent amendment to the Plan on March 31, 2021 (the "Effective Date").
-The Plan shall continue in effect for a period of 10 years from the Effective Date unless sooner terminated, subject to the approval of the such amendment to the Plan by the stockholders of the Company within 12 months before or after the Effective Date.
+The Plan shall continue in effect for a period of 10 years from the Effective Date unless sooner terminated.
 The expiration of the Plan will not have the effect of terminating any Awards outstanding on such date, except as otherwise provided in the applicable Award Agreement.